Sardar Jalaloglu

 Sardar Jalaloglu (Sərdar Cəlaloğlu; born June 3, 1954) is an Azeri doctor and politician.
 He was born in the village of Cehri of Babek district of Nakhchivan.
 He went to school in Ordubad and finished secondary school in Baku.
 In 1997, he graduated from Azerbaijan State Medical Institute.
 After graduation, he worked as a doctor for 15 years.
+In recent years, his statements about women and women rights have drawn significant controversy in the media (see Political views).